-This B vitamin, taken in very large doses (1 to 3 grams a day), is actually a drug and is sold by prescription as well as over the counter (OTC).
-It lowers LDL (“bad”) cholesterol by up to 30 percent, but unlike statins, it also substantially boosts HDL (“good”) cholesterol and reduces triglycerides.
-A common side effect is flushing; in rare cases, it can cause liver damage.
-The extended-release versions reduce the flushing, but OTC products may increase the risk of liver damage.
-Our rating: ★ ★ ★ Recommended primarily for people with low HDL and/or elevated triglycerides.
+This B vitamin, taken in very large doses (1 to 3 grams a day), is actually a drug and is sold by prescription as well as over the counter.
+It lowers LDL (“bad”) cholesterol by up to 30 percent, but unlike statins, it also boosts HDL (“good”) cholesterol and reduces triglycerides.
+However, some major studies have called niacin’s efficacy and safety into question, and updated cholesterol guidelines no longer recommend it except perhaps for people who can’t tolerate statins.
+A common side effect is flushing.
+Our rating: ★★★ Recommended mainly for people with low HDL or elevated triglycerides.
 Use under medical supervision.

-These plant compounds interfere with absorption of dietary cholesterol.
-Two daily grams lowers LDL (“bad”) cholesterol by 9 to 20 percent.
-Government cholesterol guidelines and the American Heart Association recommend foods fortified with sterols/stanols.
+These plant compounds interfere with the absorption of dietary cholesterol.
+Two daily grams lower LDL (“bad”) cholesterol by 9 to 20 percent.
+The American Heart Association has recommended foods fortified with sterols/stanols, such as Benecol margarine and Minute Maid Heart Wise orange juice.
 There are also supplements, which vary in composition and dosage.
-The Food and Drug Administration (FDA) allows food and supplement labels to claim they reduce the heart disease risks if they supply at least 400 milligrams of sterols per serving/dose, for a daily total of 800 milligrams.
-Our rating: ★ ★ Worth trying.
+The FDA allows labels on foods and supplements to claim they reduce the risk of heart disease if they supply at least 400 milligrams of sterols per serving or dose, for a daily total of at least 800 milligrams.
+Our rating: ★★ Worth trying.

-Guidelines recommend produce and grains rich in soluble fiber.
-One is psyllium, sold as a laxative and fiber supplement, which can lower LDL cholesterol 5 to 15 percent and has other heart-healthy effects.
-Another is beta glucan, in oats and barley, which lowers LDL cholesterol.
-Fiber-rich oat and barley products can bear a heart-health claim, but you need 3 to 6 daily grams for significant effect.
+Psyllium, sold as a laxative and fiber supplement, can lower LDL cholesterol 5 to 15 percent and has other heart-healthy effects.
+Another soluble fiber, beta glucan, is found in oats and barley and also lowers LDL.
+The FDA allows fiber-rich oat and barley products to bear a heart-health claim, but you need 3 to 6 daily grams for significant effect.
 Many supplements provide beta glucan or other soluble fibers, but need more study.
-Our rating: ★ ★ Psyllium is a good option as part of a heart-healthy diet.
+Our rating: ★★ Psyllium is a good option as part of a heart-healthy diet.
 Get other soluble fibers from foods.

-The cardiovascular benefits of omega-3 supplements are now questionable, but one thing is clear: they do not lower cholesterol.
+The cardiovascular benefits of omega-3 supplements are now being questioned, but one thing is clear: they do not lower cholesterol.
 In fact, they may raise both LDL and HDL slightly.
 They do help lower triglycerides, though it takes very high doses.
-Our rating: ★ Not recommended for cholesterol control.
+Our rating: ?
+Not recommended for cholesterol control.

 Usually derived from sugar cane or beeswax, policosanol has been studied mostly in Cuba, where much of it is made.
 Though Cuban studies have found it improves cholesterol levels, independent studies from Germany and Italy found it ineffective.
 Potential side effects include gastrointestinal upset and rashes; it can affect blood-clotting medication.
 It’s often combined with a laundry list of ingredients, making the effect especially unpredictable.
 Our rating: Not recommended.

 Studies have yielded inconsistent results.
 There are many types of supplements, with different amounts of garlic components.
 In 2007 a well-designed study from Stanford University found no benefit from two popular supplements or raw garlic.
-More recently, two analyses concluded that clinical trials have not shown consistent or significant improvements in cholesterol, while a Chinese review from 2012 found only very modest reductions.
-Our rating: Supplements are not recommended; if there is an effect, it’s small.
+More recently, two analyses concluded that clinical trials have not shown consistent or significant improvements in cholesterol, while an Australian review from 2013 found only modest reductions.
+The supplements may interact with some medications for diabetes, HIV, hypertension, and cancer.
+Our rating: Supplements are not recommended.
 Eat garlic if you like it, not to lower cholesterol.